DHJComical/celeritas-mirror/README.md

 ### Archaic

-Currently the only vintage version of Minecraft supported is 12.2, in a dedicated `:forge122` project.
+Currently the only archaic version of Minecraft supported is 7.10, in a dedicated `:forge1710` project.

 ## License